QuantumCores/TenXEmpires/.ai/PRD.md

 - PostgreSQL storage; 3 manual save slots and 5 autosaves (ring buffer per end-turn).
 - Manual save to a chosen slot; delete/overwrite with confirmation.
 - Manual load and autosave load restore exact state.
-- Retention: saves and analytics kept for 3 months from last end-turn.
+- Retention: saves kept for 3 months from last end-turn; analytics are retained (pseudonymous) and not subject to this purge.
 - Map JSON is a versioned resource with server-side schema gate; incompatible loads blocked.

 3.8 Analytics and Telemetry